 Jean-Paul Sartre’s famous autobiography of his first ten years has been widely compared to Rousseau’s Confessions.
 Written when he was fifty-nine years old, The Words is a masterpiece of self-analysis.
 Sartre the philosopher, novelist and playwright brings to his own childhood the same rigor of honesty and insight he applied so brilliantly to other authors.
 Born into a gentle, book-loving family and raised by a widowed mother and doting grandparents, he had a childhood which might be described as one long love affair with the printed word.
 The Words explores and evaluates the whole use of books and language in human experience.

-Philosopher, novelist, playwright and polemicist, Jean-Paul Sartre is thought to have been the central figure in post-war European culture and political thinking.
-He is the author of The Age of Reason, The Words, and the play No Exit among other… More about Jean-Paul Sartre
+Philosopher, novelist, playwright, and polemicist, Jean-Paul Sartre is thought to have been the central figure in post-war European culture and political thinking.
+He is the author of The Age of Reason, The Words, and the play No Exit among other works.

 Published by Vintage Apr 12, 1981| 256 Pages| 4-3/16 x 6-7/8| ISBN 9780394747095